KanColleTool/kcsrv/README.md

         sudo ssh $USER@localhost -L 80:localhost:5000

-  On Windows, you can also use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/).
-Look under SSH -> Tunnels in the connection dialog.
+  On Windows, you can also use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) - look under SSH Options -> Tunnels in the connection dialog to set up the tunnel.